Ski Niseko Hokkaido Terrain

 Advanced and Expert Skiing and Snowboarding - On-Piste

 There are no super steep marked runs (ie piste) at Niseko for experts, but there are some reasonably pitchy runs on the Alpen Super Course and at Niseko Village for advanced riders.
-The black piste are generally ungroomed runs and it doesn't take long to mogul up.
+The black piste are generally ungroomed runs and it doesn't take long for them to mogul up.

 Niseko Skiing Off-Piste